IlluminatePossibilities/TheGlobalVariables/README.md

 #### i.
 Processes

-Process descriptions, steps, and individual flow diagrams (as required) will be expanded at if this proposal endures itself into the semifinals, and afterwards refined significantly with stakeholder feedback rounds as required if selected past the semi-finals/finals.
+Process descriptions, steps, and individual flow diagrams (as required)  will be expanded should this proposal be selected for the semifinals, and refined significantly with stakeholder feedback rounds as required if selected past the semi-finals/finals.

 #### ii.
 UI Wireframes

-User interface wireframes will be expanded at if this proposal endures itself into the semifinals, and afterwards refined significantly with stakeholder feedback rounds as required if selected past the semi-finals/finals.
+User interface wireframes will be expanded should this proposal be selected for the semifinals, and refined significantly with stakeholder feedback rounds as required if selected past the semi-finals/finals.

 #### iii.
 Editable/Markdown fields

-Editable/Markdown fields will be expanded at if this proposal endures itself past the semi-finals/finals.
-When the schema and data fields are created, we'll work with the stakeholders to define which fields require rich editing capabilities, and utilize visual markdown editors and viewers as much as possbile and where appropriate.
+Editable/Markdown fields will be expanded should this proposal be selected for the semifinals.
+When the schema and data fields are created, we'll work with the stakeholders to define which fields require rich editing capabilities and utilize visual markdown editors and viewers as much as possible and where appropriate.

 ### g.
 Backlog